About the College

 Mission and Goals

-We are a welcoming community that prioritizes transformative educational experiences, advances knowledge, and contributes to the common good by serving as a place where individuals meet, connect, learn, and address the challenges of our times.
-We serve the emerging America and the world.
-We aspire to be a campus where students, regardless of their starting point, discover pathways to graduation and achievement in a life-long quest for learning, service, and fulfillment of personal and collective potential.
+We provide an affordable, accessible, and high-impact education resulting in the success of a diverse student body.
+We aspire to be a campus where students, regardless of their starting point, discover pathways to graduation and achievement in a lifelong quest for learning, service, and fulfillment of personal and collective potential.

 - Accounting, B.S.
 (Abington)

 - Biology, B.S.
 (Abington)

 - Computer Science, B.S.
 (Abington)